-The resource book has been updated also in 2009.
-The new book is called Australian Citizenship: Our Common Bond, and covers a wide variety of facts about Australia and about Australian citizenship.
+The test is based on the new updated test resource booklet Australian Citizenship: Our Common Bond, and covers a wide variety of facts about Australia and about Australian citizenship.
 The test encourages people to know more about their new country and about the responsibilities and privileges of being Australian.

-Citizen applicants still need to study the resource book in order to pass their test, as all questions are based on the testable section of the resource book.
+Citizenship applicants need to study the test booklet in order to pass their test, as all questions are based on the testable section of the test booklet.

 The cost of this citizenship test is covered by the application fee.
 If you fail the test and need to pass it again, you will not be charged again.

-The resource book Australian Citizenship: Our Common Bond has a lot of facts to memorize, and the computer-based multiple-choice test format can be disconcerting if you are not used to it.
+The new updated test resource booklet Australian Citizenship: Our Common Bond has a lot of facts to memorise, and the computer-based multiple-choice test format can be disconcerting if you are not used to it.
 We offer a Complete Online Training Program to help you prepare for your official Australian citizenship test: click here for more info.